woshixiaohuangdi/ai-stock-bubble-news-impact/average_stocks_model/EDA/README.md

 As the final part of EDA, we run a GSADF test on both the equal-weight portfolio price index and NVDA individually to check for explosive price behavior.

-The key result: no sustained bubble is detected at the portfolio level, but NVDA shows a clear bubble episode in early-to-mid 2024, with the BSADF statistic peaking near 5.0.
-This period lines up with the H100 demand surge and peak AI narrative intensity.
-The bubble deflated in early 2025, consistent with the DeepSeek shock acting as the trigger.
+No sustained bubble is detected at the portfolio level.
+NVDA, however, shows a clear bubble episode in early-to-mid 2024, with the BSADF statistic peaking near 5.0, coinciding with the peak of AI narrative intensity in that period.
+The statistic declined as prices corrected through late 2024.
+The DeepSeek shock in early 2025 produced a sharp price drop rather than a bubble — GSADF only detects explosive upward behavior, so the 2025 correction does not register as a bubble signal.

-This confirms that bubble characteristics exist at the individual stock level but get diversified away at the portfolio level — which is exactly why stock-level analysis matters for RQ3.
+This matters because bubble periods are likely to amplify how strongly news sentiment transmits into price movements.
+By identifying the 2024 H1 window as a statistically confirmed bubble episode, we have a natural regime to test whether narrative shocks have stronger effects during explosive market states — something that portfolio-level analysis alone would completely miss.

 | File | Description |
 |------|-------------|